hizzle-co/noptin/readme.txt

 == Changelog ==

+= 3.5.8 =
+* Add: Ability to use merge tags as values for conditional logic rules.

 = 3.5.7 =
 * Change: Use ajax to register new subscribers whenever the REST API is not working.